 Dirty Dick's Who 'Dat

-Ken Hersey is the founder of Dirty Dick's Crab House, and he and his partners, Beany Macgregor and Jack Frestel, have recently opened their 4th location in North Myrtle Beach SC.
-It has been a busy year for the Dirty Dick’s Crew, with the new Myrtle location, opening up a new Nags head location (site of the old Slammin’Sammy’s) and the Big news is they ended their lease in Avon NC and have just completed construction of a beautiful new Restaurant!
+Ken Hersey is the founder of Dirty Dick's Crab House with his partners, Beany Macgregor and Jack Frestel.
+It has been a busy year for the Dirty Dick’s Crew, opening up a new Nags head location (site of the old Slammin’Sammy’s) and the Big news is they ended their lease in Avon NC and have just completed construction of a beautiful new Restaurant!
 (That means no more dining in a tent in the hot OBX Summer!)

 Dirty Dick’s Crab House is the Brain Child of Northern Virginia Native Ken Hersey.
 Ken had a longtime career as a building Builder/Developer in the Washington, D.C. area, but during a vacation to the Outer Banks in North Carolina he had an idea.
 "Crabs are a summer tradition in the D.C. and Maryland area but in the Outer Banks there was no local market for them.
 I thought, tongue in cheek, that 'One day I'll come here and open a crab house.'
 I told my friend, Dick, 'Wouldn't it be funny to open a crab house and call it Dirty Dick's Crab House?'
 I sat on that idea for 25 years."